-Some of these separated biological solids, referred to as sludge, are returned to the bioreactor to replenish the bacterial population and a smaller proportion are wasted to the sludge digester where ultimately they can be dewatered and the solids used for compost.
+In each case, the separated biological solids, referred to as sludge, are returned to the bio-reactor to replenish the bacterial population.
+A smaller proportion are wasted to the sludge digester where ultimately they can be dewatered and the solids used for compost.

 3031 California Boulevard

 Napa, CA 94558

 Please click the green link below to send us an email.

 CEO Executive Director